legal resources necessary to hold negligent facilities accountable.

 The state investigator interviewed the Director of Nursing on the afternoon of October 10, 2017, who "verified that three different nurses documented the medication as given, and [the Director] will provide education and counsel the nurses."
 The Director "provided documentation from the pharmacy that the medication had not been sent to the nurses to administer."

 If you, or your loved one, have been injured or harmed while a resident at McCoy Memorial Nursing Center, call the South Carolina nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565] for legal help.
-Our law firm fights aggressively on behalf of Lee County victims of mistreatment living in long-term facilities including nursing homes in Bishopville.
+Our network of attorneys fights aggressively on behalf of Lee County victims of mistreatment living in long-term facilities including nursing homes in Bishopville.
 Our nursing home attorneys have successfully resolved many financial compensation claims for victims of mistreatment in nursing homes.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every nursing home neglect case, wrongful death lawsuit, and personal injury claim for compensation through contingency fee arrangements.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.
 We offer every client a "No Win/No-Fee" Guarantee.
 This guarantee ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.